Dual Encoding for Video Retrieval by Text: Evaluation

 \textbf{Performance Metrics}.
 We utilize inferred Average Precision (infAP), the official performance metric used by the TRECVID AVS task.
 The overall performance is measured by averaging infAP scores over the queries.
 Their values are reported in percentage (\%).
 Note that the TRECVID ground truth is partially available at the shot-level.
 The task organizers employ a pooling strategy to collect the ground truth, \ie a pool of candidate shots are formed by collecting the top-1000 shots from each submission and a random subset is selected for manual verification.
 The ground truth thus favors official participants.
 As the top ranked items found by our method can be outside of the subset, infAP scores of our method are likely to be underestimated.

 \textbf{Baselines}.
-For method comparison, we include the top 3 entries of each year, \ie \cite{tv16-nii,tv16-certh,tv16-inf} for 2016, \cite{tv17-uva,tv17-waseda,tv17-vireo} for 2017 and \cite{li2018renmin,tv18-informedia,tv18-ntu} for 2018.
-Besides we include publications that report performance on the tasks, \ie \cite{pami2017-videostory,icmr2017-certh-avs}.
+We include the top 3 entries of each year, \ie \cite{tv16-nii,tv16-certh,tv16-inf} for 2016, \cite{tv17-uva,tv17-waseda,tv17-vireo} for 2017 and \cite{li2018renmin,tv18-informedia,tv18-ntu} for 2018.
+Besides we include publications on the tasks, \ie \cite{pami2017-videostory,icmr2017-certh-avs}.
 The most of above methods are concept based, except \cite{li2018renmin,tv18-informedia,tv18-ntu}.
-Among them, \cite{li2018renmin} fuses three W2VV++ variants with different settings. \cite{tv18-informedia} uses two attention networks, besides the classical concept-based representation. \cite{tv18-ntu} is based with VSE++.
+Among them, \cite{li2018renmin} fuses three W2VV++ variants with different settings, \cite{tv18-informedia} uses two attention networks, besides the classical concept-based representation, while \cite{tv18-ntu} is based on VSE++.
 Notice that visual features and training data used by these methods vary, meaning the comparison and consequently conclusions drawn from this comparison is at a system level.
-So for a more conclusive comparison, we re-train VSE++~\cite{faghri2017vse}, W2VV~\cite{dong2018predicting}, W2VV++~\cite{li2019w2vv++} and CE~\cite{liu2019use} using the same training data and the same ResNeXt-ResNet feature.
+So for a more conclusive comparison, we re-train VSE++~\cite{faghri2017vse}, W2VV~\cite{dong2018predicting}, W2VV++~\cite{li2019w2vv++} and CE~\cite{liu2019use} using the same training data and the ResNeXt-ResNet feature.

 \textbf{Results}.
 Table \ref{tab:avs-perf} shows the performance of different methods on the TRECVID AVS 2016, 2017 and 2018 tasks, and the overall performance is the mean score of the three years.
 The proposed method again performs the best, with infAP of 15.2, 23.1 and 12.1 respectively.
 While \cite{li2018renmin} has a same infAP of 12.1 on the TRECVID AVS 2018 task, their solution ensembles three models.
 Their best single model, \ie W2VV++ \cite{li2019w2vv++} which uses the same training data and the same ResNeXt-ResNet feature, has a lower infAP of 10.6.
 Given the same training data and feature, the proposed method outperforms VSE++, W2VV, CE with a clear margin.
 These results confirm the effectiveness of our dual encoding for large-scale video retrieval by text.